 This male Western tree cricket (brown form) has just emerged from his exoskeleton.
 His wings are still drying.
 His shed exoskeleton is just in front of him.
 This image is rotated 90 degrees for easier viewing--the tree cricket was actually hanging onto the leaf.
 They slip out of their 'skin' with the aid of gravity.
 He's still pale from just emerging -- his color will darken slightly as he dries.
 He is one of several species that have a green and a brown form: O. californicus, O. varicornis and O. texensis.

-This Black-horned male is nibbling on Goldenrod blossoms.
+This Black-horned vs Forbes' male is nibbling on Goldenrod blossoms.
+(These two species are very similar in appearance.)

 A few examples of what you will find on this website: